mdapas/PCOS_phenotype_clustering/README.md

 # PCOS_phenotype_clustering.R
 This script is designed to read in a tab-delimited text file with trait values and assay method codes for the following traits by default: Age, BMI, Testosterone, SHBG, Insulin, Glucose, DHEAS, LH, and FSH.

 The default traits, column names, and other variables are defined in the "Variables" section of this script.
-These variable can be modified as desired.
+These variables can be modified as desired.

-This clustering method log-normalizes trait distributions, then adjusts by age and assay, then applies an inverse normal transformation (INT), in which the trait distributions are fit onto a normal distribution.
-Clusters are therefore primarily driven by multicollinearity of input variables.
+This clustering method log-normalizes trait distributions, then adjusts by age and assay, then applies an inverse normal transformation, in which the trait distributions are fit onto a normal distribution.
+Therefore, outlier influence is mitigated and clusters are primarily driven by multicollinearity of input variables.

 # PCOS_subtype_classifer.R